 We draw conclusions as to the main obstacles to building a scalable parallel graphics architecture, and use these observations as the foundation for a new, fully scalable, graphics architecture called "Pomegranate."
 In the second half of this thesis we describe Pomegranate's architecture and operation.
-Simulation results demonstrate Pomegranate's scalability to high degrees of parallelism.
+Simulation results demonstrate Pomegranate's scalability may be used.